kuchosauronad0/syntax-tests/README.md

 ### Pylint

 Pylint runs a Python linter against candidate Python files.
 It tends to be fairly demanding and so a serviceable RC file is included in `extras/`.

+### Yamllint

+Yamllint runs a YAML linter against any files it finds ending in `.yml` or `.yaml` which include a yamllint declaration--that is, a line starting with `# yamllint` occurring in a comment block at the top of the file.